Sowerby, West Yorkshire

-Sowerby (/ˈsɔɹbi/ SOR-bi) is a village in the Metropolitan Borough of Calderdale, in West Yorkshire, England.
+Sowerby (/ˈsɔɹbi/ SOR-bi) is a village in the Calderdale district, in West Yorkshire, England.
 It lies in the Pennines, contiguous with Sowerby Bridge, 3.7 mi west-southwest of Halifax.

 History

 Historically a part of the West Riding of Yorkshire, Sowerby appears in the Domesday Book of 1086, and was an important settlement long before Halifax began to dominate.
 The ancient district of Sowerbyshire, a stretch of forest centred on the town leading down the Ryburn and Calder valleys and almost up to Halifax, was a Royal chase.

-The name Sowerby, is made up from the Norse Sor for sour and suffixed with by representing a parished area.
+The name Sowerby is made up from the Norse Sor for sour and suffixed with by representing a parished area.
 The local pronunciation follows the original Norse. (saw+bi).

-A local legend described a castle in Sowerby and its presence was confirmed by excavations on 'Castle Hill' at the high end of the old town.
+A local legend described a castle in Sowerby, and its presence was confirmed by excavations on 'Castle Hill' at the high end of the old town in the early 1900s by the Halifax Antiquarian Society.
 Archaeologists uncovered the foundations of a Norman motte-and-bailey castle.

 Governance

 Sowerby was the centre of the Sowerby parliamentary constituency until the 1983 general election, when the constituency was expanded and renamed Calder Valley.
 Sowerby now falls within the Calderdale Ward of Ryburn.

+Sowerby was formerly a township in the parish of Halifax, in 1894 "Sowerby Bridge" civil parish was formed from Warley, Skircoat, Sowerby and Norland, in 1894 it also became an urban district under the name "Sowerby", on 1 April 1926 the parish was renamed to "Sowerby", on 1 April 1937 the parish was abolished to form Sowerby Bridge and Ripponden.
+On 1 April 1937 the district was abolished to form Sowerby Bridge Urban District and Ripponden Urban District.
+In 1931 the parish had a population of 14,680.